mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 ### 5.1 Storage provisioning

 If the Operator fails to provision or deprovision storage (a database or file storage), it will not retry the operation.
-If there is a Failed `*-database` or `*-file` pod, you'll need to:
+If there is a failed `*-database` or `*-file` pod, you'll need to do the following:

-1. Check the Failed pod logs for the error message
+1. Check the failed pod logs for the error message.
-2. Troubleshoot and fix the cause of this error
+2. Troubleshoot and fix the cause of this error.
-3. Delete the Failed pod to retry the process again
+3. Delete the failed pod to retry the process again.

 ## 6 Troubleshooting